Social Justice Rooted in

 Mentor Group Service Model

-As an extension of our response to social justice education and our efforts to reach the larger Dubuque community, Wahlert has integrated an ongoing service-learning model that helps students come to understand and feel empowered to fulfill real-world community needs.
+As an extension of our focus on Catholic Social Teachings and our efforts to reach the larger Dubuque community, Wahlert has integrated an ongoing service-learning model that helps students come to understand and feel empowered to fulfill real-world community needs.
 Through community service requests, year-round, student mentor groups respond to neighbors and community organizations that have expressed a need for assistance.
 This initiative has served as an intentional step toward cultivating a tangible understanding of what it means to serve others and to foster empathy.

 Wahlert administrators are partnering with student leaders in the school's Social Justice Club to establish a grassroots, student-driven path to a more inclusive and welcoming community.